 I love all my books in different ways, but at any given time my favorites are usually my first book and my most recent book.
 My first book, That’s What Friends Are For, told the story of a boy whose best friend dies of leukemia, and it was partly autobiographical.
-My most recent book is Night on Fire, and after several years of work on the story it’s great to have it finally see the light of day.
+My most recent book is Dreambender, and after several years of work on the story it’s great to have it finally see the light of day.

 Which do you like better: books or plays?